digitalrebar/doc/user/README.rst

 process requires the system to boot the Sledgehammer image which requires time.

-Once the node is booted, Digital Rebar automaticallly adds the node into the system deployment.
+Once the node is booted, Digital Rebar automatically adds the node into the system deployment.
 The system deployment is a special purpose deployment used for discovery and base management.
 Users have limited options to change it; however, you can easily monitor the discovery process